 What Does Healthy Soil Look Like?

 A healthy soul is neither too dense nor too loose.
-It drains water fast, yet retains moisture.
+It drains water fast yet retains moisture.
 Healthy garden soil supports plant roots and gives them access to nutrients, water, and air.
-A healthy soul is an active home for microbes, earthworms and other beneficial organisms, which is why most roots grow on them.
+A healthy soul is an active home for microbes, earthworms, and other beneficial organisms, which is why most roots grow on them.

-One of the best ways to get a healthy topsoil is treating it with organic amendment.
-You can also grow cover crops to the soil to loosen it.
+One of the best ways to get a healthy topsoil is treating it with organic amendments.
+You can also grow cover crops to the soil to loosen it.Â

 Frequently Asked Questions[FAQs]

 Yes, planting seeds straight into the soil is called direct sowing.
-It is an easy process, unlike the indoor seed starting, direct sowing includes unpredicted elements like wildlife, weather and insects.
+It is an easy process, unlike indoor seed starting; direct sowing includes unpredicted elements like wildlife, weather, and insects.
+Most vegetables, herbs, and perennials grow quickly from seed sown directly into the soil.

 Wrap Up!

 It is important to prep your garden before you decide to grow anything on the soil.
-Once you miss this critical step, your crops might end up not growing as you want it to.
+Once you miss this critical step, your crops might end up not growing as you want them to.